Scripture Reference: Acts 12:1-19

-Story Overview: Peter, the apostle, was arrested for preaching the word of God.
+Story Overview: King Herod (King of the Jewish people) persecuted Christians and ordered the arrest of the apostle, Peter.
 The whole church was very afraid so they gathered together in a house to pray.
 While they were praying, an angel visited Peter’s prison cell and miraculously released him.
 Peter found his way to the house where the church was praying.
-When he knocked on the door, the servant girl who answered was so astounded that she left him standing at the door while she told everyone.
+Peter went into hiding but Herod was eventually struck down by an angel when he received praise from the people as if he was God.

 Suggested Emphasis: The church prays together for those in need.